 Step 1: Perform all the car care items first

-- Change the oil and filter and run the engine for a few minutes to circulate the clean oil.
+- Before you store a car for winter, change the oil and filter and run the engine for a few minutes to circulate the clean oil.
 Fresh oil provides the ultimate in corrosion protection for winter storage.

 - Inject fresh grease into all grease fittings.